-- All Cloudera Data Science Workbench gateway hosts must be part of the same datacenter and use the same network.
-Hosts from different data-centers or networks can result in unreliable performance. - A wildcard subdomain such as .cdsw.company.com must be configured.
+- Enable IPv6 on all Cloudera Data Science Workbench gateway hosts.
+For instructions, refer the workaround provided here: Known Issue: CDSW cannot start sessions due to connection errors. - All Cloudera Data Science Workbench gateway hosts must be part of the same datacenter and use the same network.
+Hosts from different data-centers or networks can result in unreliable performance. - A wildcard subdomain such as \.cdsw.company.com must be configured.
 Wildcard subdomains are used to provide isolation for user-generated content.

-Starting with version 1.5, the wildcard DNS hostname configured for Cloudera Data Science Workbench must now be resolvable from both, the CDSW cluster, and your browser.
+The wildcard DNS hostname configured for Cloudera Data Science Workbench must be resolvable from both, the CDSW cluster, and your browser.

-• Disable all pre-existing iptables rules.
+Disable all pre-existing iptables rules.
 While Kubernetes makes extensive use of iptables, it's difficult to predict how pre-existing iptables rules will interact with the rules inserted by Kubernetes.
 Therefore, Cloudera recommends you to disable all pre-existing rules before you proceed with the installation.